Senior Structural Engineer

 Create job alert

-A long-established and respected structural and civil engineering consultancy is seeking an experienced Senior Structural Engineer to join its growing team.
-The company has built a strong reputation over four decades for delivering engineering solutions across a broad range of sectors including commercial, education, residential, mixed-use, and sports & leisure.
+A long-established and highly respected structural and civil engineering consultancy is seeking an experienced Senior Structural Engineer to join its growing team.
+With over 40 years of industry presence, the practice has built a strong reputation for delivering high-quality engineering solutions across commercial, education, residential, mixed-use, and sports & leisure sectors.

-This is an exciting opportunity for a technically strong and motivated professional to take a leading role in the delivery of structural design projects and to contribute to the continued growth of a highly regarded consultancy.
+This is an excellent opportunity for a technically strong and motivated engineer to take a lead role in project delivery while contributing to the continued success and growth of a well-regarded consultancy.

 Key Responsibilities